Menasha, Wisconsin: History

-Ancestors of the Ho-Chunk occupied what is currently Menasha.
+The Menominee people inhabited the Fox River Valley for over 10,000 years.
+Ancestors of the Ho-Chunk also occupied what is currently Menasha, with a village known as "Menashay" on what is now Doty Island, led by Chief Hootschope (Four Legs).
 In the 1600s, the Meskwaki established a village just north of Menasha.
-A surprise attack by French soldiers and traders resulted in the deaths of nearly all Meskwaki residing in the area.
-The bodies were subsequently interred in a large mound, known as Butte des Morts ("Hill of the Dead"), which served as a prominent landmark until its destruction by the Chicago and North Western Railway in 1863.
+In 1730, a surprise attack by French soldiers and traders led by Captain Paul Marin resulted in the deaths of over 1,000 Meskwaki (Fox) people residing in the area.
+The bodies were subsequently piled into a mass grave 12 feet high, 60 feet long, and 35 feet wide, known as Butte des Morts ("Hill of the Dead").
+Despite the protests of early Wisconsin preservationist Increase A. Lapham—who argued there was "neither necessity nor excuse for its destruction"—the hill was leveled in 1863 to make way for a Chicago and North Western Railway line.
+The company used the excavated earth as landfill and ballast, with remains reportedly "strewn along the right of way for miles."

-In 1836, the land was ceded to the United States in the Treaty of the Cedars.
-This opened up land for public sale, and territorial governor James Duane Doty was one of the first investors in the land.
+In 1836, the Menominee ceded approximately 4,000,000 acres of land, including present-day Menasha, to the United States in the Treaty of the Cedars for $700,000 (approximately 17 cents per acre).
+This opened up land for public sale, and James Duane Doty, a land speculator and politician, was one of the first investors.
+Doty was known for using aggressive tactics to acquire land and political influence, including offering legislators choice lots in exchange for favorable votes; one of his business partners, Michigan Governor Stevens Mason, described him as "a liar, a calumniator and a swindler."
 In 1848, Doty and his associates, including Curtis Reed, formed the town of Menasha on the channel north of Doty Island.
 In 1849, Reed and Doty were successful in convincing the United States government to place the navigational channel of the Fox-Wisconsin waterway through the north channel in Menasha.
 In 1854 Menasha approved $150,000 in bonding to bring the Manitowoc & Mississippi Railroad in with the intent of establishing Menasha as the principal transportation axis in Wisconsin.
 Menasha was incorporated as a city in 1874, and at that point was considered to be a transportation hub.